University Policies

 When it is in the Best Interest of the University

-Western Illinois University will refund/credit tuition and fees provided the President has determined that such a refund/credit is in the best interest of the university.
+Western Illinois University will refund/credit tuition and fees provided the president of the University has determined that such a refund/credit is in the best interest of the university.